 In the partially buried build scenario, the exposed face of the retaining wall could act as a barrier inhibiting wildlife movement.
-However, there would only be small portions of the wall that would remain unburied, and the majority of the 2,217-footlong retaining wall would be buried up to the highway, allowing wildlife movement.
-The impacts to wildlife movement are not expected to be significant due to the limited overall impact from the proposed wall when compared to the obstacles already present in the existing facility.
+However, there would only be small portions of the wall that would remain unburied, and the majority of the 2,217-foot-long retaining wall would be buried up to the highway, allowing wildlife movement.
+Impacts to wildlife movement are not expected to be significant due to the limited overall impact from the proposed wall when compared to the obstacles already present in the existing facility.
+In addition, the construction of the wall represents a small change to the overall topography when compared to the large areas of open space adjacent to the highway.